FOR SUBSTACK CREATORS

 Capture Your Substack Session

 Log into Substack normally.
-The extension detects your session cookie, encrypts it with AES-256-GCM, and securely sends it to NoteQ.
+The extension detects your session cookie, encrypts it with AES-256-GCM, and securely sends it to PubQ.

 3